 We breed many of the Bjäre Chickens ourselves, but we also employ local breeders who work just like us.
 To become a breeder of Bjäre Chickens, one must not only keep the chickens in small herds, but it is also not enough to give them plenty of space and free access to feed and water.
 We also want the breeders to be nearby, for long transport is neither good for the chickens nor the environment.
-The maximum transport distance for the Bjäre Chickens is ten miles.
+Most of our poultry stables are located on Cape Bjäre or in southern Halland.

 When you make such demands on the breeders you limit yourself quite a lot, but that is fine with us.
 We are happy with the size of our operation today.

 We do not want any large chicken factories.
 We do not want to be much bigger.
 We want to continue to deliver exactly what we do today, the best chicken we know.

 Why do the chickens need plenty of space to move around?

 When we started breeding chicken, we were told that the chickens did not need space to run freely.
 “Chickens live where you put them down, they don’t need a lot of space,” said the expert.
 Then we painted a blue spot on the back of a chicken so we could recognize it.
 We put it down in the stable to see what it did… It did not stand still!
 No, chickens like to run around and need plenty of space!Therefore, our chickens have plenty of room to move around in the chicken stables.
 The standard in Europe is about 42 kg of chicken per square meter.
 In Sweden, as a member of the Swedish Bird Association, you can breed 36 kilograms of chicken per square meter.

 We have almost halved the number of chickens!